Japanese Title: RahXephon

 RahXephon holds a fond place in my anime history.
 An image, a sound, a name, all trigger my memories of this excellent series – the chance discovery at a convention, the first purchase, the long wait between volumes, rewatching all so far in the meantime, checking new releases after school too often, cursing three episodes per DVD, such memories.

 RahXephon is an oft-misrepresented series.
-If you have heard of it, it must be with comparisons to Evangelion, but to say they are similar displays a lack of understanding in both RahXephon and Evangelion, a look at merely the superficial – ah mah gad, a kid with a giant robot against giant monsters!
+If you have heard of it, it must be with comparisons to Evangelion, but to say they are the same displays a lack of understanding in both RahXephon and Evangelion, a look at merely the superficial – ah mah gaaaad, a kid with a giant robot against giant monsters!
 It’s like saying The Dark Knight and Avengers are the same because both feature superheroes.
 RahXephon is closer to The Matrix than anything, with touches of Inception and time compression.

 Ayato lives in a world where all was destroyed by invaders save for Tokyo – billions down to twenty-three million.
 However, when enemy agent Haruka comes to capture him, claiming his world is a lie, Tokyo as an illusion, his life is thrown upside down.
 He is the key to defeating the true invaders, blue-blooded Mulians that control Tokyo, for he is an Instrumentalist able to synchronise with the god-like machine RahXephon.
 He finds himself in a foreign land, his friends, school, life, still trapped inside the illusion of Tokyo.
 As if that wasn’t bad enough, his mother leads the Mulians.